 Fiber is the indigestible part of plant foods that passes through the intestines without being digested.
 It helps by contributing to digestive health and improving the cholesterols’ levels, hence should be an essential part of the diet.
 Some good examples of fiber sources are vegetables and fruits, whole grains and beans.

-Fats, on the other hand, can be categorized into saturated, unsaturated, and trans fats.
+Fats, on the other hand, can be categorized into unsaturated fats, also known as “healthy fats” and saturated fats, including trans fats, which are known as “unhealthy fats”.
 The body needs fats because they provide energy and support the growth of cells.
 They contain more calories than the other macronutrients and can be crucial in weight gain.
 Foods that contain healthy fats include dried fruits, avocados, whole eggs, nuts, and fish.

 Increasing Meal Frequency

 Eating smaller meals frequently is an effective way of reaching and maintaining the body’s calorie surplus requirement.
-Let’s say your calculated daily calorie needs for gaining 1 pound of weight in seven days is 3000 kcal/day.
+Let’s say your calculated DER for gaining 1 pound of weight in seven days is 3000 kcal/day.
 You can fulfil the requirement by taking three meals each 1000 kcal daily or eating six small meals of 500 kcal each.

 The problem with going for fewer meals is that you may not have the appetite to eat larger meals for a long time because you are probably a hard-gainer.
-Furthermore, when you eat smaller meals, you boost metabolism, which is an easier way of meeting your caloric requirement daily.
+Furthermore, when you eat smaller meals, you boost metabolism, which is an easier way of meeting your daily energy requirements.

 Dropping pounds by the dozens without putting yourself through the wringer is everyone’s weight loss pipe dream.
 But what if we told you that the BetterMe app can make that happen?
 Keep yourself in prime shape with our fat-blasting workouts, delicious budget-sparing recipes, and body-transforming challenges with our app!